Oxford Study Abroad Programme

 - After applying and being accepted into the program, all participants must complete BOTH a mandatory pre-departure orientation sponsored by the College of Extended Studies (CES) as well as a program-specific orientation(s) with their faculty leader(s) prior to departure.
 Details about both will be sent after acceptance into the program.

-The application deadline has passed for winter break 2018.
-If you are interested in possible future terms, add your name to the inquiry list below.
+The application for winter break 2019 is not yet available.
+If you would like to receive updates, please add your name to the inquiry list above.